Author

 Harry Vardon holds the record with 6 total victories, while Tom Watson and Peter Thomson (5 wins each), Jack Nicklaus, Gary Player, Nick Faldo, Seve Ballesteros and Tiger Woods (3 wins each), Arnold Palmer, Lee Trevino, Greg Norman, Ernie Els and Padraig Harrington (2 wins each) are among those to capture the Claret Jug multiple times.

-Harman, who had won only twice on the PGA Tour in his career, was +12500 heading into Round 1.
+Schauffele is +1000 going into this year's British Open.
 Hovering around that same price for this year's Open currently?
 The likes of Ryan Fox, Davis Thompson, 2010 Open Champion Louis Oosthuizen, newly announced Ryder Cup captain Keegan Bradley and of course, Tiger Woods.
 All wagers currently available at FanDuel North Carolina.

 Year | Champion | Odds |